vladriabyi/Frontend_Lab3/README.md

-# KPitter Frontend
+# KPItter Frontend

-KPitter is a microblogging platform built with React.
+KPItter is a microblogging platform built with React.
 This project allows users to register, log in, create posts, like posts, and interact with other users' posts.

 ## Features